 In January 2019, consistent with general practice in the United Kingdom, we entered into an employment agreement with Mr. Twomey, who is a U.K. resident.
-Under his employment agreement, upon a termination without cause, Mr. Twomey is entitled to (i) six months' notice of termination or, in lieu of notice, payment of his base salary for such period, and (ii) a pro rata portion of his target SMIP award through the date of termination.
+Under his employment agreement, upon a termination without cause, Mr. Twomey is entitled to (i) six months' notice of termination or, in lieu of notice, payment of his base salary for such period, and (ii) a pro rata portion of his target SMIP award through the date of termination (including the six-month notice period).
 As a non-U.S. person, Mr. Twomey is not eligible to participate in the Change of Control Severance Plan.